BoyanZhou/STEMSim/README.md

 ## Usage

-There are following steps for analysis of longitudinal metagenomic data using LongStrain.
+There are two models (camisim and reads) for the usage of STEMSim.
+The "camisim" model is designed for the simulated microbial communities by CAMISIM.
+The "reads" model is designed for the simulated raw reads from one reference genome.
+STEMSim usually deals with longitudinal samples.

 ### Mode1: camisim
 Under this mode, stemsim takes the output directory of CAMISIM as input directory, and generate longitudinal mutations on the simulated raw sequencing data.